 It is the applicant’s responsibility to review the eligibility criteria as indicated above before beginning the application process.
 If you are unsure of your eligibility, contact your proposed department graduate co-ordinator.

 If you are already enrolled in the graduate program (at Waterloo) for which you are applying for OGS/QEII-GSST funding, your current department will be your “proposed” department.
 The proposed department is where you are planning to hold the scholarship if you are successful.

 If you are not already registered in a graduate program at Waterloo, your proposed department is the graduate program to which you are applying.
 Your application should be submitted to this department.
 If you are applying to multiple graduate departments at Waterloo, you must select one of those departments and submit your OGS/QEII-GSST application there.
 Applicants may submit only one OGS/QEII-GSST application each competition year.
 Multiple OGS/QEII-GSST applications are not permitted.

 3. Apply for admission (if applicable)

-Domestic students – by February 1, 2018, domestic students must apply for graduate program admission through the department/school that will be responsible for reviewing the OGS/QEII-GSST application.
+Domestic students – by February 9, 2018 (extended from Feb, 2018), domestic students must apply for graduate program admission through the department/school that will be responsible for reviewing the OGS/QEII-GSST application.